influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/change_detect_node.md

     data...
 ```

-The above is equivalent to this
+The above is equivalent to this example:
-Example:

 ```javascript